Meet the Artist

 Who I Am

-Hi, I’m Sarah.
-I’m a calligrapher and watercolor artist, originally from Texas and now based in West Palm Beach, Florida.
+I’m Sarah—a calligrapher and watercolor artist, originally from Texas and now based in West Palm Beach, Florida.

 Art has always been part of my life.
-I started taking summer art classes when I was four, entered every coloring contest I could find as a kid, and signed up for any art class offered at school.
-I kept drawing while earning my BA in sociology at McNeese State University, then went on to study graphic design at the Art Institute of Houston.
+I took summer classes starting at age four, entered every coloring contest I could find, and signed up for every art class in school.
+I kept drawing while earning a BA in sociology from McNeese State, then studied graphic design at the Art Institute of Houston.

-In 2017, I took my first calligraphy classes at a small art shop in Athens, GA.
-And in early 2020, I picked up watercolor just before the world shut down for the pandemic.
-(Pretty sure I borrowed every book the library had on watercolor when the in-person classes I was taking were canceled.)
+In 2017, I took my first calligraphy class at a small shop in Athens, GA.
+In early 2020, just before everything shut down, I picked up watercolor.
+(Pretty sure I borrowed every watercolor book the library had when my in-person classes were canceled.)

-Today, calligraphy and watercolor (and the combination of the two) are my focus.
-I’m a member of the Florida Watercolor Society and IAMPETH (The International Association of Master Penmen, Engrossers, and Teachers of Handwriting).
-My watercolor work has been shown in Florida, Georgia, and online through FWS exhibitions.
+I’m a member of the Florida Watercolor Society and IAMPETH, and my work has been shown in Florida, Georgia, and online through FWS exhibitions.
 In 2020, I received the People’s Choice award at the OCAF Members’ Exhibition in Watkinsville, GA.

 Who I Am